Hardy Boyz: Team Xtreme (2000–2002)

 The Hardyz became involved in a feud with both Edge and Christian and Right to Censor.
-At Survivor Series, the Hardyz along with the Dudleyz defeated Edge and Christian and Right to Censor in a Survivor Series elimination match.
-At Rebellion, the Hardy Boyz faced Right to Censor in a rematch for the titles but were unable to win the titles when Val Venis interfered.
+At Survivor Series on November 19, the Hardyz along with the Dudleyz defeated Edge and Christian and Right to Censor in a Survivor Series elimination match.
+At Rebellion on December 2, the Hardy Boyz faced Right to Censor in a rematch for the titles but were unable to win the titles when Val Venis interfered.
 On the December 4 episode of Raw Is War, Dean Malenko defeated the Hardy Boyz' valet Lita to retain the Light Heavyweight Championship and earn himself a date with her three days later on SmackDown!, when Malenko took Lita on a date and received a beating from the Hardyz.
 The Hardyz began feuding with Malenko and his friends, The Radicalz (Eddie Guerrero, Chris Benoit, Malenko and Perry Saturn).
 The two teams faced each other in several tag team and singles matches on Raw Is War and SmackDown!.
-The two teams also squared off against each other at Armageddon with Guerrero, Malenko and Saturn taking on the Hardyz and Lita.
+The two teams also squared off against each other at Armageddon on December 10 with Guerrero, Malenko and Saturn taking on the Hardyz and Lita.
 The Radicalz won the match.

 On the March 5, 2001 episode of Raw Is War, the Hardy Boyz captured their fourth WWF Tag Team Championship when they defeated The Dudley Boyz, after interference from Christian, only to lose the title to Edge and Christian two weeks later on Raw.
-The next month at WrestleMania X-Seven, the Hardy Boyz competed in another TLC match against Edge and Christian and the Dudley Boyz.
+The next month at WrestleMania X-Seven on April 1, the Hardy Boyz competed in another TLC match against Edge and Christian and the Dudley Boyz.
 Just as in the first TLC match, Edge and Christian were victorious thanks to help from Rhyno.

 On the October 8 episode of Raw, the Hardy Boyz won the WCW Tag Team Championship from Booker T and Test.
 They lost the title to the Dudley Boyz two weeks later on SmackDown!.
 On the November 12 episode of Raw, they beat Booker T and Test again, but this time for the WWF Tag Team Championship.
-At Survivor Series, they lost the title to the Dudleys in a steel cage title unification match.
-This defeat led to a break up storyline that resulted in a match between the brothers at Vengeance.
+At Survivor Series on November 18, they lost the title to the Dudleys in a steel cage title unification match.
+This defeat led to a break up storyline that resulted in a match between the brothers at Vengeance on December 9.
 Jeff would emerge victorious after Lita, who was the special referee, failed to see Matt's foot on the rope.
 The storyline was dropped in January 2002 and they reunited.